 - In closing: For the last ____ years, you called each other boyfriend and girlfriend. ____ ago, you had to adjust to the strange new word fiancé.
 Today, your terms for each other are changing once again- this time for good.
 By the power vested in me by the State of Texas, I now pronounce you husband and wife!

 - Before I pronounce you: Today you have pledged yourselves to a lifetime of caring for one another.
 May this be a commitment made in love, kept in faith, lived in hope and eternally renewed.
 As you stand before us, it is our hope that you will go through life loving, trusting, and caring for one another, completely and forever.
 Groom and Bride from this moment forward you will never be alone.
-You will carry with you the love of another person, giving you a completeness and renewed lightness.
+You will carry with you the love of another person.
 May your life together be immersed in love and excitement.
-May you strive to enrich each other in every possible way.
-And may you work to bring the peace you find together into the world around you.

-- Declaration of Marriage – Having pledged their fidelity to one another, to love, honor and cherish one another in the presence of this gathering and by the authority vested in me by the constitution and the laws of this state, it is my great honor to now pronounce you husband and wife.
+- Declaration of Marriage – Having pledged your fidelity to one another, to love, honor and cherish one another in the presence of this gathering and by the authority vested in me from the Great State of Texas, it is my honor to now pronounce you husband and wife.
 You may kiss the bride.

 - A final thought before I pronounce you: “May you love deeply, laugh heartily, practice patience and smile often.
 May you dream together, grow, be crazy, give, give in, and trust enough to take.
 May you see many sunrises, listen to the rain, savor special moments and rediscover each other over and over.
 May you have health, happiness and a lifetime of rich adventure.”
 Author Unknown